 Be a Pawster Foster!

-If you love pets, then you are the perfect candidate to be a Pawster Foster.
-You decide what kind of pet you want to foster and for how long.
-We provide the supplies.
+If you love dogs or cats (or both), then you are the perfect candidate to be a Pawster Foster.
+You bring the love and attention, Pawster provides the supplies!

 Frequently Asked Questions:

 Q. Do I need to have special training or experience before I apply?

 No!
 We only ask that you are open to learning.
 There are plenty of resources to help you learn all you need to know about caring for a dog or cat, and we are there with you every step of the way when any questions come up!

 Fostering pets is one of the most flexible ways to volunteer, because you don’t need to be somewhere at a set time.
 The amount of time each foster pet requires will depend on the specific needs of each animal.
 An adult, low-energy animal may require little time.
 A pet with socialization or behavior needs may require extra attention.
 You can indicate your preferences in the application, and we will do our best to match the pet to your preferences.